marksweissma/practice/coding/questions.md

     Write a function to return a value from a stream with equal likelihood of any seen number returning.
     The stream cannot fit in memory

+Sorting:

+Implement two sorting algorithims of your choice (bubble sort doesn't count but you can still do it))

 Manipulation

     Transpose a 2d "matrix" (a list of lists input).